 Kris Stewart is a multidiscipline and multigenre producer and director, with a key focus on major events and festivals.
 Currently, he is the Artistic Director of The Brisbane Powerhouse, Queensland’s home for contemporary cultural practice.

-He continues to serve as Artistic Director of The Festival of Voices, Tasmania’s largest winter cultural event and the national festival celebrating the instrument of voice, and guest Artistic Director of The Sydney Fringe, NSW’s key major event for the alternative and independent arts sector and as a working artist, directing projects such as The Trocodero Dance Palace for the 2011/2012 Sydney Festival.
+Most recently he has served as Artistic Director of The Festival of Voices, Tasmania’s largest winter cultural event and the national festival celebrating the instrument of voice, and as founding Executive Director of The Sydney Fringe, NSW’s key major event for the alternative and independent arts sector.

 With a commitment to new work development, he was recently the Director of New Musicals Australia (an Australia Council funded body charged with the development of new Australian musicals) and the founding Executive Director of the New York Musical Theatre Festival (NYMF), the world’s largest annual musical theatre event, and through his production company Red Sand Media Partners he was one the producers of the TONY nominated and Obie and Drama Desk award winning musical [title of show] (which played on Broadway at the Lyceum Theater) and the feature film Red Hook, a teen thriller distributed by Phase 4 Films.
 Upon returning to Australia, Kris worked as Resident Director of the musical Wicked in Australia for the Gordon/Frost Organization, which has been seen by over a million audience members.